Alexandru Lungu (fighter): Judo career

 A successful judoka, Lungu won several judo tournaments across Europe, including the Romanian Cup in 2004 and the International Tournament Monaco in 2005.
 Lungu competed in judo from 1991 until 2005.

+He competed for Romania at the 1996 Summer Olympics.

 Mixed martial arts career

 PRIDE Fighting Championships

-Lungu made his professional MMA debut on October 23, 2005 at PRIDE 30 against James Thompson, in a Super Heavyweight bout, Lungu weighed in at 368 lbs. and knocked Thompson down in the early seconds of round one, but seemed to fatigue upon standing up and lost via TKO at 2:13 of the first round.
+Lungu made his professional MMA debut on 23 October 2005 at PRIDE 30 against James Thompson, in a Super Heavyweight bout, Lungu weighed in at 368 lbs. and knocked Thompson down in the early seconds of round one, but seemed to fatigue upon standing up and lost via TKO at 2:13 of the first round.

 Cage Rage

-Lungu picked up a win in his next fight a year later on September 30, 2006 at Cage Rage 18 against Mark Buchanan via submission (kimura) in the first round.
+Lungu picked up a win in his next fight a year later on 30 September 2006 at Cage Rage 18 against Mark Buchanan via submission (kimura) in the first round.

 Independent promotions

 Lungu returned to Romania to continue competing and has compiled a record of 9-2 since PRIDE and Cage Rage.

-Lungu defeated Mighty Mo via knockout in the first round on December 15, 2014 in an Open Weight bout.
+Lungu defeated Mighty Mo via knockout in the first round on 15 December 2014 in an Open Weight bout.

-Lungu is next scheduled to face Jeff Monson on June 15, 2015 at RXF 18.
+Lungu is next scheduled to face Jeff Monson on 15 June 2015 at RXF 18.

 Kickboxing career

-Lungu made his professional kickboxing debut for SUPERKOMBAT on October 15, 2011, against Bob Sapp.
-Lungu won via knockout in the first round and has since compiled a professional kickboxing record of 4-1 for the promotion, most recently picking up a win over Mike Bourke on December 21, 2013 via first round knockout.
+Lungu made his professional kickboxing debut for SUPERKOMBAT on 15 October 2011, against Bob Sapp.
+Lungu won via knockout in the first round and has since compiled a professional kickboxing record of 4-1 for the promotion, most recently picking up a win over Mike Bourke on 21 December 2013 via first round knockout.